vishalyadavazm/hero_Motocorp_Bike_Project/README.md

 ## Overview

 This project aims to develop a web application for managing Hero MotoCorp's bike service operations.
-The application will provide features such as appointment scheduling, bike service tracking, customer management, inventory management, and reporting.
+The application will provide features such as appointment scheduling, bike service ,

 ## Features

-- **Appointment Scheduling**: Allow customers to schedule service appointments online.
+- **Login**: Allow customers to login.
-- **Service Tracking**: Provide real-time updates on the status of bike service.
+- **Service**: Provide real-time updates on the status of bike service.
-- **Customer Management**: Manage customer information, including service history and contact details.
+- **Sing_up**: Manage customer information, including service history and contact details.
-- **Inventory Management**: Track spare parts and inventory levels for efficient service operations.
-- **Reporting**: Generate reports on service performance, revenue, and customer satisfaction.

 ## Technologies Used

-- Frontend: HTML, CSS, JavaScript, React.js
+- Frontend: HTML, CSS,
-- Backend: Node.js, Express.js
+- Backend: python, Flask
-- Database: MongoDB
+- Database: mysql
-- Authentication: JSON Web Tokens (JWT)
 - Version Control: Git, GitHub